Democrats in the US Senate agree to $ 3.5 billion for budget reconciliation bill | ExBulletin

 Democrats in the US Senate agree to $ 3.5 billion for budget reconciliation bill

-WASHINGTON (Reuters) – US President Joe Bidens gave a boost on Tuesday to Senate Democrats who agreed on a $ 3.5 trillion investment plan they aim to include in a resolution budget that will soon be debated, said Senate Majority Leader Chuck Schumer. .
+WASHINGTON, July 13 (Reuters) – US President Joe Biden’s willingness to invest in new infrastructure was boosted on Tuesday when the Senate’s top Democrats agreed to a $ 3.5 trillion investment plan they are intended to be included in a soon-to-be-debated budget resolution, said Chuck Schumer.

-FILE PHOTO: Senate Majority Leader Chuck Schumer (D-NY) speaks to reporters following the announcement of a bipartisan infrastructure deal, on Capitol Hill in Washington, US, June 24 2021.
-REUTERS / Tom Brenner / File Photo

 Schumer was referring to ongoing work on a separate, bipartisan infrastructure bill totaling $ 1.2 trillion, of which nearly $ 600 billion is said to be in new spending.
 This bill would fund the reconstruction of roads, bridges and other traditional infrastructure, as well as the expansion of broadband Internet service to many rural areas of the United States.